AaronPLopez/Soccer/README.md

 ##### CHANGELOG

+Build 0.3.2.0 (Prerelease)
+1. Added some verbosity to the application log (e.g., HTTP version, HTTP response header key/value pairs, ArcGIS Server version)
+2. Added ability of the internal HTTP framework to automatically perform decompression of the server's response
+3. Added a "-c [bool]" option, which tells the HTTP client (e.g., soccer) whether or not to send the Accept-Encoding header compressing the server's response; the default is true (which is to request that the response is compressed)

 Build 0.3.1.0 (Prerelease)
 1. The "-i [numeric value]" option, "Interval in seconds" has now been changed to Interval in milliseconds to allow for finer grained control of the collection precision
    Previous scripts which passed in a parameter of "-i 5" will need to update it to reflect "-i 5000", otherwise the script will run too quickly